Uber's Self-Driving Car Saw Pedestrian 6 Seconds Before Fatal Strike, Says Report - Slashdot

 https://www.theverge.com/2018/5/24/17388696/uber-self-driving-crash-ntsb-report [theverge.com]

 I think Uber should change their procedure.
-Have two humans in the car:
+Have two humans in the car: one to provide safety backup to the driving, and one to manage the iPad app.
+That will cost more than just having one human in the car, but would have saved a life in this case.

+Note that the NTSB says the pedestrian was crossing unsafely, which contributed to the incident.
+Again quoting from the above-linked article in The Verge:

+I don't see what the drugs in her system had to do with anything; I think this would have happened the same way even if she was completely sober.
+But she was doing an unsafe thing when she died.

 Confusing article is confusing.
 (Score:2)